A great big passionate melting pot

 The world is a small and precious place.
 Let's work together.

-There is a fundamental difference between women expressing and enjoying our own sensuality freely, knowing, owning and fulfilling the many facets and functions of our own minds and bodies, and commercial and social use of us as sexually charged commodities that feeds us (and indeed relies on us believing) constant messaging that we are not enough.
-The former is still a passion today, and the latter still pisses me off.
+There is a fundamental difference between women expressing and enjoying our own sensuality freely, knowing, owning and fulfilling the many facets and functions of our own minds and bodies, and commercial and social use of us as sexually charged commodities that feeds us (and indeed relies on us believing) constant messaging that we are not enough and that we are fair game.
+The former is still a passion today, the latter still pisses me off.

 I'm full of gratitude towards women like Madonna and Beyoncé and many more who have exploded the rules on how a woman is supposed to show up to be acceptable.
 Tori Amos, Liz Fraser and Lisa Gerrard taught me that you don't have to use your voice like everyone else if that's not what your voice wants to do.

-Not such a spiritually fulfilling experience but a lot of fun; I worked for many years too as a film and TV extra.
-I got to work on The King's Speech, V for Vendetta, Basic Instinct II, The Virgin Queen, on Extras with Ricky Gervais (the most fun of all!), and on endless TV productions from Holby City to Foyle's War, Eastenders to Hex, to Shakespeare Retold with Damian Lewis.
+I also worked for many years too as a film and TV extra as well as a body double.
+I got to work on V for Vendetta, Basic Instinct II, The Virgin Queen, on Extras with Ricky Gervais (the most fun of all!), and on endless TV productions from Holby City to Foyle's War, Eastenders to Hex, to Shakespeare Retold with Damian Lewis.

-It paid the bills whilst I was working on my album, and became an invaluable accidental apprenticeship in film making and story telling.
+It paid the bills whilst I was working on my album, but it also became an invaluable accidental apprenticeship in story telling, teamwork and big projects that shape our perception of the world.

 Catalogue photoshoot, sketch by Anna Nightingale and private collection photoshoot, London.